 sqlnet.ora file of the OCI

-Oracle Base Database server, the connection will fail with the error:
+Oracle Base Database server, the connection will fail with an error like:

 DPY-6000: cannot connect to database.
 Listener refused connection.
 (Similar to ORA-12660)

-24.2.
-Connection Pooling Differences between Thin and Thick Modes¶
+25.2.
+Connection Pooling Differences between Thin and Thick Modes

 Python-oracledb introduced the ConnectionPool Object class to